Dominican Republic: 1996–present

 Danilo Medina of the PLD was elected president in 2012 and re-elected in 2016.
-On the other hand, a significant increase in crime, government corruption and a weak justice system threaten to overshadow their administrative period.
+A significant increase in crime, government corruption and a weak justice system threatened to overshadow their administrative period.
 He was succeeded by the opposition candidate Luis Abinader in the 2020 election (weeks after protests erupted in the country against Medina's government), marking the end to 16 years in power of the centre-left Dominican Liberation Party (PLD).
+In May 2024, President Luis Abinader won a second term in the elections.
+His tough policies towards migration from neighbouring Haiti was popular among voters.